xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 </pre>
 </div>

-The provisioning scripts build open/R from scratch on rtr1 and rtr2, so expect this bringup to take a long time.
-You could parallelize the effort by commenting out the provisioners for rtr1 and rtr2  in the Vagrantfile, bring up the nodes, uncomment the provisioners and then run `vagrant provision rtr1` and `vagrant provision rtr2` in two separate terminals simultaneously.
+The provisioning scripts set up the ip addresses on the connecing ports of rtr1 and rtr2.
+The Vagrantfile uses a pre-built Vagrant box located [here](https://app.vagrantup.com/ciscoxr/boxes/openr-xr_ubuntu/versions/1.0.0)
-{: .notice--warning}
+{: .notice--info}

 Once the devices are up, issue a `vagrant ssh rtr1` and `vagrant ssh rtr2` in separate terminals and start open/R (The run scripts added to each node will automatically detect the interfaces and start discovering each other).